Focused support for farming communities

 Meeting the needs of rural communities

-Our Sustainable Agriculture and Farmer Livelihoods (SAFL) programme is based on an internationally recognised framework covering five focus areas, known as ‘Capitals’.
+Thrive, our sustainable agriculture and farmer livelihoods programme, is based on an internationally recognised framework covering five focus areas, known as ‘Capitals’.

 Our expert field technicians provide advice and support for all of our farmers, helping them to run successful and profitable farms.
 This includes helping farmers to optimise the profitability of their businesses, with tobacco grown alongside other crops in mixed agricultural landscapes.